 Skewness (work imbalance) between the tasks of a job can determine the amount of time that a receiver spins or blocks for a message.
 Hence, it would be interesting to study how the mis-match of the sends and receives affects the performance of the scheduling mechanisms.
-Figure 5 shows the response times for the different schemes with two different skewness values (20% and 150%) for the CPU intensive workload.
+Figure 6 shows the response times and corresponding performance profile for the different schemes with two different skewness values (20% and 150%) for the CPU intensive workload.